POETSII/tinsel/README.md

   ------------------------ | ------- | -----------
   `LogMailboxesPerBoard`   |       4 | Number of mailboxes per FPGA board

-The mailboxes are connected together by a *bidirectional serial bus* carrying message flits (see section [Tinsel Mailbox](#4-tinsel-mailbox)).
-The network ensures that flits from different messages are not interleaved or, equivalently, flits from the same message appear *contiguously* on the bus.
+The mailboxes are connected together by a 2D network-on-chip (NoC) carrying message flits (see section [Tinsel Mailbox](#4-tinsel-mailbox)).
+The network ensures that flits from different messages are not interleaved or, equivalently, flits from the same message appear *contiguously* between any two mailboxes.
 This avoids complex logic for reassembling messages.
 It also avoids the deadlock case whereby a receiver's buffer is exhausted with partial messages, yet is unable to provide a single whole message for the receiver to consume in order free space.

 It is more efficient to send messages between threads that share a mailbox than between threads on different mailboxes.
 This is because,